jsmolka/blog/content/posts/progress-report-5/index.md

 It looks much worse than it actually is, but you get the idea.
 Lots of different states require lots of if-else statements.
 The result is code with many branches, something a modern CPU doesn't like.
 Emulators are known for their bad branch prediction because the branches don't tend to follow a predictable pattern.
 Adding more branches to each instruction just aggravates this problem.

 So how can we get around this massive if-else chain and transform it into something faster?
 Well, most of these states change rather infrequently and don't require constant re-evaluation.
-Therefore the easiest thing to do is storing the current emulator state in a variable and then calling a dispatch function made for that specific state until it changes.
+Therefore the easiest thing to do is to store the current emulator state in a variable and then call a dispatch function made for that specific state until it changes.
 That reduces the number of branches to almost zero and their runtime overhead to a minimum.

 ```cpp
 class ARM {